 150. Withdrawal or failure to prosecute appeal

-Where an appellant withdraws his appeal or fails to prosecute it as provided by this Act, the respondent may apply to a Judge on summons for the dismissal of the appeal and the Judge —
+Where an appellant withdraws his appeal or fails to prosecute it as provided by this Act, the respondent may apply to a judge on summons for the dismissal of the appeal and the judge —

 (a) may dismiss the appeal; or

-(b) may, on the application of the appellant, permit him to prosecute the appeal within such period and on such terms and conditions as the Judge thinks fit,
+(b) may, on the application of the appellant, permit him to prosecute the appeal within such period and on such terms and conditions as the judge thinks fit,

-and in either case the Judge may make an order for the payment by the appellant of the costs of and incidental to the summons.
+and in either case the judge may make an order for the payment by the appellant of the costs of and incidental to the summons.

 151. Limitation of right of appeal